crate/cratedb-guide/docs/performance/optimization.rst

 You may want to unnest the array in a subquery or CTE and later filter on a property of the OBJECTs.

+The next statement will result in every row in the table (not filtered with other conditions) being read and unnested, to check if it meets the criteria on ``field1``.

 .. code:: sql

    SELECT *